huykingsofm/hks_pylib/README.md

 - `math`: A module implements some no-builtin mathematic operations.

 # How to build
-Our library is only supported by Python 3.
+Our library is only supported by Python>=3.7.1.
 Now we test it only on Python 3.7.1.
 If you meet any problems, even if with other versions, you could [create an issue](https://github.com/huykingsofm/hks_pylib/issues) to notify us.
 We will solve them as quickly as possible.

 ## Create Virtual Environment (optional but IMPORTANT)
 *If you had your virtual environment, you can ignore this step.*